 The 696 rolled by Pat Searcy is the new 6th-best series in league history!

-In this week's Tournament of Champions brackets: Nobody claimed victory in Division 1, and in fact we aren't even going to talk about Division 1 as it was a complete embarassment, while Seth Gunderson staked a claim for the Iron Throne in Division 2.
-Will Jeter swept Division 3, and nobody claimed victory in Division 4 (though Ben Lee came closest).
+In this week's Tournament of Champions brackets: Nobody claimed victory in Division 1, and in fact we aren't even going to talk about Division 1 as it was a complete embarassment, while Seth Gunderson triumphed over his enemies in Division 2.
+Will Jeter ruled Division 3, and nobody claimed victory in Division 4 (though Ben Lee came closest).
 And, finally, nobody claimed victory in the Interdivisional bracket, and in fact we aren't even going to talk about this bracket as it was a complete embarassment.
-In terms of overall points: Pat Searcy and Ken M. Wilson hold the reins in Division 1 in a tie; David Codding and Dennis Laube govern Division 2 in a tie; John Richardson reigns over Division 3; and Ryan Doll runs the show in Division 4.
+In terms of overall points: Pat Searcy and Ken M. Wilson hold the reins in Division 1 in a tie; David Codding and Dennis Laube govern Division 2 in a tie; John Richardson is in the driver's seat in Division 3; and Ryan Doll calls the shots for Division 4.

 NEXT WEEK:

-- Moving to lanes 23&24, 3rd-place Bora Bora will match wits with 4th-place Split Happens (hcp 66).
+- Moving to lanes 23&24, 3rd-place Bora Bora will socialize with 4th-place Split Happens (hcp 66).
 Bora Bora might maintain their current strength as they just barely miss sweeping the series; while Split Happens ought to hold steady as they just barely avoid getting swept.

-- Finally, on lanes 27&28, 7th-place Tatonka will roll against 8th-place Guttersluts (hcp 94).
+- Finally, on lanes 27&28, 7th-place Tatonka will test their mettle against 8th-place Guttersluts (hcp 94).
 Tatonka is predicted to maintain their current strength as they sweep the series; while Guttersluts are anticipated to hold steady as they endure a rough night.

 | Pos. | Team name | Record | Percent | Total Pins | Change |